johnh865/americans4representation/src/site/learn.md

 ## The New Approach

-The Americans For Representation propose a new approach to empower Americans and force our politicians to do what we want.
+The Americans For Representation (or AFR) propose a new approach to empower Americans and force our politicians to do what we want.

 1. Organize people to **strategically vote in unison at all local, state, and federal elections** in order to maximize political power.